Notnyna/EVM/README.md

 *Animals will have devour ability only if you increase their mawsize higher than default!
 Game restart needed.

 # To fix:
-- Do not *under any circumstances* devour a pawn who has devourd a pawn!
+- Do not *under any circumstances* devour a pawn who has devoured a pawn!
 - Reset ability cooldown on devour fail
+- Weird float behavior in settings screen, no clue why it doesn't behave properly, copy paste works though
 - Make a reset button for menu settings
 - Thoughts on pawns for eating their pets
 - Placeholder text can still be seen in detailed screen
-- Weird float behavior in settings screen, no clue why it doesn't behave properly, copy paste works though
 - Fix Harmony patch of predator hunts, something bugs me - they do not actually devour!
 - A safe surgery option to extract contents of stomach.
 Because my pet anaconda sometimes swallows things I'd like to keep alive.
 - Harmony patch for normal cases where devouring is applicable
-- Try something hacky or harmony patch to ensure contained prey are not deleted by accident and to avoid invulnerability changes to bodypart defs!
+- Try something equally hacky or a harmony patch to ensure contained prey are not deleted by accident and to avoid invulnerability changes to bodypart defs!
 - MeleeDodgeChance does not take into account Verb supriseattack?
 How to access it?
 MVCF
 - Deaths while being digested does not change the reference prey, what even are corpses and where do they appear from?
 - Most likely made devouring rocks and items broken